 East into the mountains of the Chachapoyas region we go, to the “Land of the Cloud People”, Andean warriors conquered by the Incas shortly before the arrival of the Spanish in Peru.

-Prepare for the isolated jungle habitat of the Amazonas.
 Here lush plains and deep valleys conceal all manner of exotic wildlife, such as the dazzling Green Jay and the Golden Spectacled Bear.

 Today we enjoy special access to Leymebamba Museum to view mummies recovered from the Lake of the Condors in 1997.
 Over 200 crouching bodies and their accompanying funeral offerings are on display here, providing an atmospheric encounter with the Chachapoya people.